lwindolf/DevOps-Trouble-Map/README.md

 Note that the project is pre-alpha right now.
 Here are some impressions what the code does so far:

-Mapping of Nagios alerts to detected services (note the 2nd column):
+Mapping of Nagios alerts to detected services (note the 2nd column in the alert table):

 ![Alert Mapping](doc/dotm-screenshot-alerts.png?raw=true)